komali2/blog/content/posts/bootcamp-job-search.md

 per submission.
 At first this will be impossible because you'll be writing cover letters from scratch.
 But as you write more and more cover letters, you can copy and paste sentences between them.
-If one company wants React, you can copy a line talking about you React experience.
+If one company wants React, you can copy a line talking about your React experience.
 If one company is in an industry you've worked in, you can copy a line from a submission to a similar company.